Yelodress/PowerShell-Audit-Tool/README.md

-# PowerAudit v0.2 IS HERE !
+# PowerAudit v0.3 IS HERE !
 ## Let's take a look at this update:

 ### What's been added ?
-  - Added the disks type (SSD / HDD)
+  - Added the number of cores of the CPU
-  - Added the disks model
+  - Added the BIOS version
-  - Added the multi-disks support
+  - Added GPU driver version
-  - Added the multi-gpu support
+  - Added GPU lastest update date
-  - Added a progress bar (will be deployed in a next patch.
-You can already use it, all code is in comment)

 ### What's been fixed ?
-  - Fixed the GPU scan
-  - Fixed the float RAM value
+  - Nothing.
+This script is ✨perfect✨

 ### Miscellaneous
-  - Replaced old functions by more recent and stable
-  - Replaced the way the script gets the computer name
   - Removed some useless function calls
   - Various optimization
   - Maked the script more human readable than before